PacktPublishing/Containers-for-Developers-Handbook/Chapter7/Readme.md

 xx0pesu1tl9bvexk6dfs8xspx
 ```

-We used echo for the first one to include only the string inside the dbpasswd.env secret while we included a complete JSON file in the dbconfig.json secret.
-These secret names can be changed because we will use the full format for reference them in the compose file.
+We have used echo for the first one to include only the string inside the dbpasswd.env secret while we have included a complete JSON file in the dbconfig.json secret.
+These secret names can be changed because we will use the full format for referencing them in the compose file.

-2 - To create an initial database with our own data structure we adda new config, init-demo.sh to overwrite the file included in the image:
+2 - To create an initial database with our own data structure we add a new config, init-demo.sh to overwrite the file included in the image:
 ```
 $ docker config create init-demo.sh init-demo.sh